Rak256/Neural-Network-/README.md

 <img width="919" height="408" alt="image" src="https://github.com/user-attachments/assets/4ba0a21c-faf0-496e-91f0-780f051f93e5" />

 For upcoming calculations, it is better to understand this transformation through the total differential of the scalar function.
-If f(D) is a scalar function where D is a matrix, then:
+If f(D) is a scalar function where D is an m x n matrix with arbritrary elements Dᵢⱼ, then:

 <img width="1226" height="366" alt="image" src="https://github.com/user-attachments/assets/c8e1e259-ef44-44f6-9e37-0b7a831439ab" />